Published: June 22, 2017

 Moreover, push notifications are usually small, so people are more likely to read them.
 However, don’t send too many of them as it may annoy users.
 For the best result we advise sending about 2 push notifications a week.

 More and more marketers these days talk about growing not a wide but deep customer base.
-They advise businesses that it’s better to have less but more loyal customers.
+They advise businesses that it’s better to have fewer but more loyal customers.
+Actually, that's one of the key reasons why owners make a restaurant app.

-In practice it means that you should think more about inclining old customers to make even bigger orders and more purchases rather than attracting new consumers.
-In my opinion, the truth lies somewhere between.
+In practice, it means that you should think more about inclining old customers to make even bigger orders and more purchases rather than attracting new consumers.
+In our opinion, the truth lies somewhere between.

 The app allows to kill two birds with one stone: